xingchen-fan/DY_stat_boost/README.md

   * Output _Z_pico.root_ file.

 ## AOD script
 To do truth matching of the recon photons, we need to pin down the events we want using event ID, run number and lumiblock matching between pico and AOD (or miniAOD).
+DY events that passing the baseline are selected using a bit map branch in pico samples (`AOD_script/producer_bitmap`).
 ### EDFilter setup
 AOD (or miniAOD) has a format of Event Data Model (EDM) which requires us to use CMSSW to access and manipulate.
 To obtain the event ID of each AOD event, an EDFilter is needed.
 Please refer to this [twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideSkeletonCodeGenerator) on how to set up a filter.